Skip to Content

 Can the lasagna be made ahead of time?

-Assembly the lasagna the day before and refrigerate.
-When you’re ready to eat, allow it to come to room temperature (no longer than one hour) and bake according to the instructions.
+Assemble the lasagna the day before and refrigerate.
+When you’re ready to eat, let it to come to room temperature (no longer than one hour) and bake according to the instructions.

 Zucchini Lasagna